graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: Normally, each call to {GetFieldEntry()} in the algorithm above is performed in parallel.
 However there are conditions in which each call must be done in serial, such as for mutations.
-This is explain in more detail in the sections below.
+This is explained in more detail in the sections below.

 Before execution, the selection set is converted to a grouped field set by